Eric C. Blow

 • Member of Nonlinear Photonics Laboratory - Advisor: Professor David McGee

-• Research focused on linear and nonlinear optical techniques to probe and characterize novel optoelectrical materials.
+• Conducted research on linear and nonlinear optical techniques for the characterization of novel optoelectronic materials.

-• Studied optical and electrical properties of Chromophore-Functionalized Carbon Nanotubes.
+• Investigated the optical and electrical properties of chromophore-functionalized carbon nanotubes.

-• Responsible for conducting experiments involving optical switching, birefringence, and surface relief gratings.
+• Performed experiments involving optical switching, birefringence measurements, and surface relief grating formation.

-• Conducted second harmonic generation experiments to determine orientational order of organic dimolecule.
+• Conducted second-harmonic generation (SHG) studies to characterize the orientational order of organic molecular systems.

 • Relevant Skills: LabVIEW and Free Space Optics